 The Ringling Brothers Barnum & Bailey circus was 145 years old.
 And in all of that time, I was the only Indian who dared to run away and join the circus to teach.
 How did I get this job?

 I’m not going to tell you how I packed my suitcase and just left for the US.
 Because you will not believe it.

 I will not tell you this was in 2002 because no ordinary person was getting a visa into the US.
 It was too soon after the Twin Tower attack.

-I will not tell you that in a short time of being there with a tourist visa I was sponsored for the H1B.
+I will not tell you that in the short time of was there with a tourist visa, I was sponsored for the H1B.

 None of these were possibilities.

 But it was made possible because I dared to Trust.

 I would not have taken it up had I known that it was a Circus.
 Because ordinary women are born in conservative families.
 And the concept of the circus that I carried in my Indian brain wasn’t the best.